revsys/django-health-check/README.rst

 threshold settings; otherwise below defaults are assumed.
 If you want to disable one of these checks, set its value to ``None``.

+(Optional) If you want to use Version 2 of the API (more about that below), you must install djangorestframework and add it to the installed apps.

 .. code:: python

     HEALTH_CHECK = {